magento/devdocs/src/cloud/docker/docker-quick-reference.md

 | [File synchronization engine]({{site.baseurl}}/cloud/docker/docker-config.html#launch-modes) | `--sync-engine` | native (default), docker-sync, mutagen

 {:.bs-callout-info}
-See [Service versions] for a list of the options to configure the software service version when building your Magento Cloud Docker environment.
+See [Service versions] for a list of the options to configure the software service version when building your {{site.data.var.mcd-prod}} environment.

 ## bin/magento-docker